studyportals/product-deploy/README.md

 Overwrite gulp tasks from `@prtl/local-deploy-portal-spici`

 This file is used to overwrite already existing gulp tasks from our private `@prtl/local-deploy-portal-spici`.
-Therefore is is also an intermediate state until we can fully rely on this package for our deploys.
+Therefore it is also an intermediate state until we can fully rely on this package for our deploys.
 Once all the steps are rewritten we can simply expose one method per type of deploy and call that from the main `Gulpfile.js`